aheinzel/account_intercompany_booking_button/account_intercompany_booking_button/README.md

 - Create scenario records with the desired companies, journals and accounts.
 - You may have multiple active scenarios.
 In the wizard, choose the desired scenario.
 The list is filtered to the bank statement line's company (as source).
   In the action, archived (inactive) records are visible by default.
+ - Reconciliation (optional): requires that the bank journal has a reconcilable suspense account and the scenario credits that same account in the source company; the wizard refuses if the statement line already has pending counterpart lines selected.

 ## Known Limitations